Symmetry- and energy-resolved entanglement dynamics in a disordered Bose-Hubbard model: Summary and outlook

-In spite of the progress so far, several questions remain open regarding the analytic understanding on the mechanism of ECW, its melting, and the description framework for cluster MBL.
-Protocols on how to experimentally measure the symmetry-resolved entanglement entropies comprise another promising direction for the future study.
-These continued efforts will reveal more surprises founded upon the interplay among symmetry, entanglement, randomness, and interaction.
+In spite of the progress so far, several questions remain open regarding the analytical understanding of the descriptive framework for the cluster MBL regime \cite{ChenChenWang2025}, and the mechanism of the entanglement imbalance pattern generation as well as its melting.
+Protocols on how to experimentally measure the symmetry-resolved entanglement entropy comprise another promising direction for the future study.
+These continued efforts will undoubtedly reveal more surprises founded upon the interplay among quantum statistics, symmetry, entanglement, randomness, and interaction.